Mitch Wright’s wife was killed while she was shielding a child, a 6th grade girl, from being shot in the Westside School shooting of 1998.

 Mitch flew in to Los Angeles for his successful surgery on Tuesday, July 28, 2015 and was back home on Thursday, August 6, 2015.

 Two weeks after his surgery, Mitch asked his son for a club on the golf course and took a swing.
 He didn’t fall over.
 Mitch went through vestibular therapy for six weeks post surgery.
-10 weeks in, he was back to work.
+10 weeks later, he was back to work.
 Nine months later, he was running another marathon.
 His son asked him if they could run the marathon together in Nashville — the one Mitch had originally run for his wife.

 That’s just another example of The Keck Effect – giving people another chance to inspire the world around them.